identity-com/sol-did/program_v2/README.md

 service.OPERATION(...params): DidSolServiceBuilder
 ```

-where each operation return as builder that allows to configure certain aspects of how the operation is translated or
+where each operation return as a builder that configures certain aspects of how the operation is translated or
 executed.

 For example: